-3. For a cap with rules, if you change the cap quantity but not any of the rules: The counter resets to zero.
+3. For a cap with rules, if you change the cap quantity but not any of the rules: The counter will not reset to 0.

 4. For a cap with rules, if you add, remove or change part of a rule: The counter resets to zero whether you change the quantity or not.

 Expected behavior for multiple caps + nested caps

 If multiple caps are configured on a flow, they will be evaluated individually.
 If multiple caps match, they will all be incremented.
 If one cap's limit is reached, the event outcome will be a failure, and unreached caps will not be incremented.

 If a rule is configured on a top level cap, leads for its nested caps will not be evaluated if the rule for the top level cap isn't met.

 Configuring Volume Caps

 Volume Caps are configurable on a per Flow, Source, or Step (delivery) basis.

 Flow/Source level caps are configurable from the Flow Editor Sources tab.